KalleHallden/ProjectInitializationAutomation/README.md

 # git-create
-Easily create and initialize a Github project with a single command. `git-create` creates a new directory on your machine, initializes a Github repo with README and pushes it to the configured Github account.
+Automate creating a Github project with a single command. `git-create` creates a new directory on your machine, initializes a Github repo with README and pushes it to the configured Github account.

 ## Installation
 1) Clone this project